Best Tablet/Laptop Hybrid April 2015 – Dell Latitude 13 7000 Review

 Intro & Features

-Convertibles, detachables, spinners, flippers– because Lenovo debuted the Yoga in 2012, the marketplace has actually been awash with laptop/tablet hybrids of every range.
+Convertibles, detachables, spinners, flippers– because in 2012, the marketplace has actually been awash with laptop/tablet hybrids of every range.
 While a lot of these are focused on the casual customer, highlighting home entertainment and surfing, Dell intends to alter that with the Latitude 13 7000 series, an ultrabook whose screen separates for tablet responsibility that’s constructed with company users in mind.

 The Latitude 13 7000 – likewise understood in Dell’s lineup as the Latitude 7350 – sports a streamlined metal design and a 1,920 x1,080 IPS touch screen, and is backed by a three-year service warranty.
 Costs begin at $1,199 for a system with an 800MHz Intel Core M-5Y10c processor, 4GB of memory, and a 128GB solid-state drive.